Student Affairs & Student Support Services

 Petro Hall, (406) 657-2153

-The Student Health Services is an ambulatory health care facility, which provides high quality, cost-effective health care and mental health counseling with an emphasis on health education and wellness initiatives to promote and enhance student success.
-With a staff of advanced practice professionals (contracted through St. Vincent Healthcare), nurses, mental health counselors, wellness specialist, and victim advocates, we provide health care, immunizations, COVID-19 testing, mental health counseling, Phoenix Center for sexual assault advocacy services, and health education.
+Student Health Services is an ambulatory health care facility, which provides high quality, cost-effective health care and mental health counseling with an emphasis on health education and wellness initiatives to promote and enhance student success.
+With a staff of advanced practice professionals (with some contracted through SCL Health), a Registered Nurse, mental health counselors, and a wellness specialist, we provide health care, immunizations, COVID-19 testing, mental health counseling, and health education.
 SHS strives to encourage students to become responsible and knowledgeable consumers of health care.
 All students enrolled for seven or more credits are charged the Student Health Service fee.
 It is an optional fee for students taking six or fewer credits.

 The Student Health Services is located on the 2nd floor of the Tech Building, B002, and is open Tuesday through Thursday approximately 4 hours a day varying hours.
 It is also available Monday through Friday, 8:00 a.m. to 5:00 p.m., on the University campus.

 Student Health Insurance

 All City College at MSU Billings students enrolled in six or more credits are required to have some form of health insurance.
 A student health insurance policy is available to City College at MSU Billings students.
 Before registering, students will be asked to elect or waive this insurance.
 Students must elect or waive the health insurance before the 15th class day of fall and spring semesters.
-Each semester the premium is for 6 months therefore they will be covered whether or not they are taking summer semester classes.
+Each semester the premium is for 6 months, therefore, opting to enroll in coverage for both semesters ensures twelve (12) months of coverage.

 Note: All students are eligible to use the Student Health Services whether or not they enroll in the student health insurance.